entando/entando-docs/vuepress/docs/tutorials/micro-frontends/angular.md

 [Angular elements are Angular components packaged as custom elements (also called Web Components), a web standard for defining new HTML elements in a framework-agnostic way.](https://angular.io/guide/elements)
 :::

+Open `angular-widget/src/app/app.component.ts`.

-Edit `angular-widget/src/app/app.component.ts`.
-Here's what the initial file looks like:
+- Here's what the initial file looks like:

 ``` js
 import { BrowserModule } from '@angular/platform-browser';